RayBB/openlibrary-docs/archive.org-↔-Open-Library-synchronisation.md

 ## Orphaned items with ocaid
 This problem affects the ability of items to become synchronised using the existing mechanisms.
 The requirement for including both `work` id and `edition` id is affected.
 The solution is to resolve and add works for all editions which don't have them.
-This overall effort is being tracked on (another wiki page)[https://github.com/internetarchive/openlibrary/wiki/Orphaned-Editions-Planning], but the following notes relate to orphans with OCAIDs.
+This overall effort is being tracked on [another wiki page](https://github.com/internetarchive/openlibrary/wiki/Orphaned-Editions-Planning) , but the following notes relate to orphans with OCAIDs.

 remaining total @ 26 June 2019: 38347